Neeraj Chopra, India’s Olympic gold medallist, adds a precious Diamond Trophy to his collection

 For Neeraj Chopra, if 2021 was pathbreaking, 2022 has seen him take his level a notch higher.
 He has now produced the six best throws of his career this year, bettering his 87.58m from Tokyo repeatedly, and setting a new national record in Stockholm with 89.94m.
 While there are many highlights to choose from, including the best finish by an Indian at World Championships, Zurich will have a special place in his heart as he delivered in front of some special people.
 His youngest uncle Surender Kumar (the man who forced him to take up sport/fitness as a kid) was among those in attendance.

 “Honestly, I don’t know [about the highlight of the season] but what I felt good most of all about entire season was my consistency.
 Koi baat nahi, 90m nahi lagi, woh ek mark hai aur uske liye pressure nahi le raha hoon (It’s alright I did not cross 90m and it is just a mark that I am not taking any undue pressure for).
 At almost all events we were able to win a medal or finish in a high position.
-But also to be honest, the fact that my uncle was here who introduced me to sports and friends who I started my javelin journey with, so winning tonight was a little special,” Neeraj said.
+But also to be honest, the fact that my uncle was here who introduced me to sports and friends who I started my javelin journey with, winning tonight was a little special,” Neeraj said.

 “The warm-up throws went well but the start of the event was not good.
 The javelin slipped out a little bit from my hand.
 The second throw felt good, and I was able to focus on the task.
 Wasn’t nervous [to perform in front of my family] as I used to be, now I have the experience of the global events.”